JDHumphries/Delta-Fountains-App/README.md

 Apr.
 1, 2015
  - Settings..java added for modifying the IP Address and Port Number
  - Activities won't start unless they can connect to the server.
 This is a temporary fix for crashing

+Apr.
+4, 2015
+ - Changed value sent to server from joystick